ajantaju/F4FEVR/README.md

 Save and exit.

-- Activate FRIK in MO2.
+- Select profile "Basic F4FEVR" in MO2.

-- (Optional) Activate [Virtual Chems](https://www.nexusmods.com/fallout4/mods/53625/ "Configured with Holotape") and [Virtual Holsters](https://www.nexusmods.com/fallout4/mods/51224/ "Hold favorites button to assign weapon to holster").
-(Please read the pages how to use them)
+- Read how to use and configure [Virtual Chems](https://www.nexusmods.com/fallout4/mods/53625/ "Configured with Holotape") and [Virtual Holsters](https://www.nexusmods.com/fallout4/mods/51224/ "Hold favorites button to assign weapon to holster").

 Run F4FEVR from MO2.

 Load your game.

-- Open FRIK holotape and calibrate.
+- Open FRIK settings from pipboys misc section and calibrate.

 Enjoy your adventure!